 Using a PaaS gets you up-and-running much faster in comparison.
 You’ll still have to develop a unique idea, vet your business model, test the purchasing flow, and acquire sellers.
 But you skip building the technology from scratch.

-Leveraging a PaaS model allows you to:
+Leveraging a PaaS marketplace platform allows you to:

 • Create customizable software through headless architecture, depending on your marketplace's individual needs.